LunaciaDev/VGU_Project_ROS/README.md

 This repository is part of module 61CSE126 "Project" in Vietnamese-German Univeristy, instructed by Dr.-Ing.
 Quang Huan Dong ([huan.dq@vgu.edu.vn](mailto:huan.dq@vgu.edu.vn)).

 The goal of the project is to design a planning system that take control of the [UR10e](https://www.universal-robots.com/products/ur10e/) robot mounted with the [RG2](https://onrobot.com/en/products/rg2-finger-gripper) gripper in order to execute pick and place tasks in both static and dynamic environment.
-During development, the robot is simulated in [Unity](https://unity.com/).
+During development, the robot's environment is simulated in [Unity](https://unity.com/), while the robot itself is simulated by [URSim](https://www.universal-robots.com/download/software-e-series/simulator-non-linux/offline-simulator-e-series-ur-sim-for-non-linux-5126-lts/).

 The repositories that are part of the project are listed below:

 - ROS: [https://github.com/LunaciaDev/VGU_Project_ROS](https://github.com/LunaciaDev/VGU_Project_ROS)
 - Unity Simulation: [https://github.com/LunaciaDev/VGU_Project_Unity](https://github.com/LunaciaDev/VGU_Project_ROS)

+# Warning

+While the software can support being connected into an actual robot, please make sure that you have calibrated your robot and regenerated the description based on that calibration!
+The description used here is *generic* and may causes issues during execution.

 # Overview